XinyuanRyanYan/CS3960-Spring2023-Homework/HW2/README.md

 Running `HW-2.ipynb` requiures numpy, pandas, scikit-learn, matplotlib, and tensorflow.

 If you do not have these packages installed, please use the following command to intall them.
+(Reminder: If you are using *pip3* in your computer, please please replace *pip* with *pip3* in the following commands)

 ```
 pip install numpy